Time-energy uncertainty relation for noisy quantum metrology: Many-body system subject to i.i.d. amplitude damping noise

 We consider an i.i.d.\@ amplitude damping noise model, meaning that each site is independently exposed to the noisy channel

-sticking to the convention that the first basis vector is $\ket\uparrow$ and the second one is $\ket\downarrow$.
+sticking to the convention that the first basis vector is $\lvert {\uparrow}\rangle $ and the second one is $\lvert {\downarrow}\rangle $.
 The amplitude-damping noise is often also called the spontaneous emission channel.

-As in \cref{z:FnHui0ahNLxW}, the system is initialized in a state $\ket{\psi_{\mathrm{init}}}$ and evolves according to $H$; at time $t_0$ we apply the noisy channel $[\mathcal{N}_{\mathrm{a.d.}}^{(p)}]^{\otimes n}$ to obtain Bob's state.
+As in \cref{z:FnHui0ahNLxW}, the system is initialized in a state $\lvert {\psi_{\mathrm{init}}}\rangle $ and evolves according to $H$; at time $t_0$ we apply the noisy channel $[\mathcal{N}_{\mathrm{a.d.}}^{(p)}]^{\otimes n}$ to obtain Bob's state.
 We seek to characterize the Fisher information of Bob's state with respect to time.

 In this section, we present simple numerical computations of the upper bound~\eqref{z:3YnRZBPm.g17} for i.i.d.\@ amplitude damping noise for different clock states.
 In the first part of this section, we suppose the spins are exposed to a uniform external magnetic field aligned along the $Z$ axis.
 We present numerical calculations of Bob's Fisher information and our lower bound~\eqref{z:3YnRZBPm.g17} for a choice of clock states, and we numerically optimize the initial state to achieve better output sensitivity.
-We also consider the alternative setting in which the clock is exposed to continuous amplitude damping noise at the same time as it evolves under this Hamiltonian.
-Here, it turns out that the unitary and noise parts of the Lindbladian commute as superoperators, and that our bounds can be directly used to characterize the sensitivity of the clock operating under the regime of continuous noise.
 In the second part of this section, we place the spins on a 1D chain with strong Ising interactions.
 We present numerical calculations of Bob's Fisher information and our lower bound~\eqref{z:3YnRZBPm.g17} for a choice of clock states; we numerically show that the sensitivity loss for the metrological code state given in~\eqref{z:uYISiNnDt2yR} is suppressed to first order in the amplitude damping parameter.